Dual Adjunction Between $\Omega$-Automata and Wilke Algebra Quotients: Algebraic Recognition of Lasso Languages

 \subsection{Lasso Semigroups}

 \emph{Lasso semigroups} are obtained by omitting the circularity and coherence axioms of Wilke algebras.
 We show that the freely generated lasso semigroup over an alphabet $\Sigma$ consists of $\newords$ as its first sort and $\lassos$ as its second sort.
 This allows us to define recognition of lasso languages via lasso semigroups, analogously to language recognition by Wilke algebras. \begin{definition}[Lasso semigroup] A \emph{lasso semigroup} has the same type as a Wilke algebra $W = (\fint W, \inft W, \cdot, \times, (-)^\omega)$, but the circularity and coherence axioms need not be satisfied (cf.~\Cref{def:Wilke-alg}).
-A \emph{lasso semigroup homomorphism} preserves operations in the same way as Wilke algebra homomorphisms. \rem{ A \emph{lasso semigroup} is a two-sorted algebra of the form $W = (\fint W, \inft W, \cdot, \times, (-)^\omega)$, where $\fint W, \inft W$ are sets equipped with:
+A \emph{lasso semigroup homomorphism} preserves operations in the same way as Wilke algebra homomorphisms. \end{definition}